iburzynski/jambhala/cardano-cli/tutorial/06-native-tokens.md

 FEE=$(min-fee native-mint -i 1 -o 1 -w 2)
 ```

->Note that the transaction has a `witness-count` of 2: one signature will be provided by the `policy` and the other by the user who is minting the tokens (`alice`).
+>Note that the transaction has a `witness-count` of 2: one signature will be provided by the `native-policy` and the other by the user who is minting the tokens (`alice`).

 Then calculate the remaining balance after paying the fee by subtracting `FEE` from `INPUT_AMT`, and assign it to a variable `BALANCE`: